 Assigns projects and responsibilities to crew; monitors performance, productivity, and work habits;

-Coordinates data transmission with other agencies and mountain passes;
+Coordinates data transmission with federal, state and local agencies and mountain passes;

 Coordinates and develops plans for control operations;